battila7/brocan/components/services/origins/README.md

     * `topic` - `build.info`
     * `role` - `new`
     * `buildRequest` - The BBRF format request created from the WebHook payload.
-    * `webhookRequest` - THe original WebHook payload.
+    * `webhookRequest` - The original WebHook payload.
   * **Response** - none
   * **Description**
     * Stores the `webhookRequest` matched with the resulting BBRF build request.